Skip to main content

 Many students speak French also outside of class, particularly in the context of the Maison française.
 We offer cultural activities to residents of the Maison and to friends of the department at UVA or in the wider Charlottesville community who are always invited to weekly film screenings at the cinéclub.
 Many also join us for coffee and snacks at the weekly pause café.
 You are all most welcome.
 Venez nombreux!

 We enthusiastically embrace the vast expanse and diversity of the French-speaking world that spans five continents.
 Today, French is the second fastest growing language after English and, according to projections by Forbes, could be the most widely spoken language in the world by 2050.
 According to Bloomberg News, French is currently the third most useful language in the world for business (after English and Mandarin, but before Arabic and Spanish).
+As one journalist recently put it, if you want a practical major, pick French.

 French is a European language, but it is also an important African language, not only of officialdom and business, but also of literary, musical and cultural creativity.
 In fact, the world’s largest francophone metropolitan area today is not Paris, but Kinshasa, capital of the Democratic Republic of the Congo.
 French is spoken in North and West Africa and in places like Mauritius and the Île de la Réunion off the southeast African coast.
 A Caribbean language of Guadeloupe and Martinique and of islands from Haiti to Saint Barts, French is also an oceanic language in the archipelagos of French Polynesia.
 French, too, has long been a North American language, spoken notably in Québec, but also historically in Louisiana and in many pockets of the United States from New York and New England to Detroit, all places marked by the Francophone diaspora.
 Finally, French continues to be a language spoken and learned throughout Asia, where the vast network of the Alliance française boasts record enrollments among students wishing to learn and perfect their French in places like Hong-Kong and in the major cities of mainland China.